ExeClim/Isca/ReadMe.md

 copyright notice is reproduced on each copy made.
 This model is provided as is without any express or implied warranties.

+The `check_disk_space.py` script, which is used as part of the email-alerts functionality of the `gfdl` module, was written by Giampaolo Rodola and is released under the MIT license.

 The parts of Isca provided by GFDL are also released under a GNU GPL license.
 A copy of the relevant GFDL license statement is provided below.